snir1551/Ex2_OOP/README.md

 <a name="p1"></a>
 ## Part 1:
-At this project we 7 interfaces: directed_weighted_graph,dw_graph_algorithms,edge_data,edge_location,game_service,node_data,node_location,geo_location. and the Classses on this Project is:
+At this project we 7 interfaces: directed_weighted_graph,dw_graph_algorithms,edge_data,edge_location,node_data,node_location,geo_location.

+ and the Classses on this Project is:
 1. [ NodeData ](#nodedata)
 2. [ EdgeData ](#edge)
 3. [ Point3D](#geo)